Thinking of going overseas as part of your Macquarie degree program? Need a little bit of HELP?

 - if you don’t have a TFN, you have provided Macquarie University with a Certificate of application for a TFN.
 This certificate is available from the Australian Taxation Office (opens in a new window) after you have applied for a TFN.

-- you have not completed your overseas study before applying for the loan
+- you have not completed your overseas study before applying for and receiving the loan

 - you are not going on your exchange program in the last semester of your degree